jagh/CoralORD/README.md

 4. **Collaboration & Synchronization**
     - **Docker-based environment selection**: Users have the option to select their Docker images to synchronize the execution environment across collaborators.

-## CoralORD Data Stack
-The CoralORD data stack uses Docker to containerize the ML environment, Croissant to define dataset metadata and subset descriptors, DuckDB for remote file I/O quering and managing a metadata catalog for the dataset subsets published, and SDDM for software-defined dataset management, integration, and version control, Python for scripting and data manipulation

 sddm
 duckdb conector